Every Single Outdoor Movie Screening In and Around Denver

 Monday, June 12 – BRIDESMAIDS with Edison

-Monday, June 19 – THE FIFTH ELEMENT with Slow Caves and DéCollage
+Monday, June 19 – THE FIFTH ELEMENT with Slow Caves and DéCollag

 Monday, July 17 – THE LEGO MOVIE with School of Rock